Chasing Old Receivables

-Managing a healthy cash flow in any business is a prerequisite, as it directly affects on the working capital and daily needs of a business.
+Managing healthy cash flow in any business is a prerequisite.
+It directly affects the working capital and daily needs of a business.
 A good source of maintaining the cash flow is chasing the old receivables that are pending; a methodical framework is a must for the same.
-There is much invoicing software which looks after the basic chores of sending invoices, chasing clients and reminding the leftover payments to be made.
-All you need is going systematic and be well-organized.
+There is much-invoicing software which looks after the basic chores of sending invoices, chasing clients and reminding the leftover payments you need to make.
+All you need is going systematic.

-In order to get organized well, you must make a thorough analysis of capital flows, making a statement of expected payments would also help.
-Making cash flow analysis helps in anticipating the dependency of working capital requirements on the inward flow of capital.
-Make weekly or monthly analysis that can state the expected inflow amount and then calculate your weekly or monthly need of working capital, it will also help you to know your gross profit.
+In order to organize well, you must make a thorough analysis of capital flows, making a statement of expected payments would also help.
+Making cash flow analysis helps in expecting the dependency of working capital requirements on the inward flow of capital.
+Make weekly or monthly analysis that can state the expected inflow amount.
+Then calculate your weekly or monthly need of working capital, it will also help you to know your gross profit.

 Send your clients invoices on time.
 Start early and don’t wait for getting late.
-If possible send the invoices at the time of delivery of the product as it’s most likely to get paid faster having a good product on the client’s desk.
-Set reminder of sending invoices, there are certain applications available in the market for taking care of invoicing process.
-If it’s just a week before the payment would be due, and the cheque is not received then send the client a cordial reminder, which will help you to get paid on time and maintain the cash flow.
+If possible, send the invoices at the time of delivery of the product.
+It’s most likely to get paid faster having a good product on the client’s desk.
+Also, set reminder of sending invoices.
+There are certain applications available in the market for taking care of the invoicing process.
+If it’s just a week before the payment would be due, and the cheque is not received then send the client a cordial reminder which will help you to get paid on time and maintain the cash flow.